-College credit received for successfully completed AP examinations, IB examinations, CLEP examinations, or concurrent work taken at BYU-Hawaii is excluded from the 29 semester/44 guarter hours limit.
+College credit received for successfully completed AP examinations, IB examinations, CLEP examinations, or concurrent work taken at BYU-Hawaii is excluded from the 29 semester/44 quarter hours limit.
+Because the examinations test knowledge gained in High School, be aware that if students have an AP and an IB examination for the same subject that they will be awarded the highest credit possible of the different measures, but they will not receive college credit for both test scores.